 It Starts With the CV

 In 2014, the College of Agriculture team was looking for a better way to meet their reporting requirements and especially to be able to measure impacts.
-The university had begun implementing Digital Measures in 2011, and by 2014 more than 1,200 CVs were already in the system.
+The university had begun implementing Faculty Success (formerly Digital Measures) in 2011, and by 2014 more than 1,200 CVs were already in the system.
 Since much of the data needed for reporting resides in CVs, it looked like the right place to start to meet the school’s three biggest reporting requirements:

 - United States Department of Agriculture (USDA)

 - Annual/regular reporting done by Purdue’s Cooperative Extension, which provides scientific research-based information and education to community members in every county in Indiana.

 The College of Agriculture’s previous reporting system consumed data and did its own calculations, but wasn’t searchable, and data wasn’t accessible for other uses.
 It was also impossible to determine where data had come from or how calculations had been made when questions about its accuracy arose.
 For example when questioned if a particular website really got more than nine million hits in the previous year, there was no way to verify the accuracy of data or reporting.

 Purdue needed a new system that could not only gather the data, but also allow them to measure various impacts.
 “Saying you created 7,000 publications, what does that mean?”
 Dawn asked.
 The statistic was only half of the answer.